 What gift wrap should I buy?

 I’ve compiled a short list which features my favorite eco-friendly gift wrap.
 All of these items can be purchased at Amazon.
-Click on the link below the photo to visit Amazon’s website.
+Click on the links below to visit these products on Amazon’s website.
+(Disclosure: I earn a small commission if you purchase through these links.
+Don’t worry, this doesn’t affect you or your price.)

 What else can I do around the holidays to help the environment?